jabramo25/nba-stats/README.md

 # nba-stats

-#NBA Stats is a project to display NBA player data, including advanced stats, from 1978-2017.
-You can view the data in a grid format (built using ag-grid), with some pre-selected
-filters, along with some in grid filters.
+NBA Stats is a project to display NBA player data, including advanced stats, from 1978-2017.
+You can view the data in a grid format, with some pre-selected filters, along with some in grid filters.
 There is also a player comparison tool where you can compare a particular stat for 2 players and see how that stat changed over their career.

 ## Tech Used ##